-On May 26, 2022, CPNRD's Board adopted the most recent and FEMA approved version of the Central Platte NRD Multi-Jurisdictional Hazard Mitigation Plan update.
-The purpose of the Mitigation Plan is to lessen the effects of disasters by increasing the disaster resistance of the counties and participating jurisdictions located within the planning boundary by identifying the hazards that affect the Central Platte NRD and prioritize mitigation strategies to reduce potential loss of life and property damage from those hazards.
+In May 2022, the updated Central Platte NRD Multi-Jurisdictional Hazard Mitigation Plan was approved.
+The purpose of the Mitigation Plan is designed to lessen the effects of disasters by increasing the disaster resistance of the counties and participating jurisdictions located within the planning boundary by identifying the hazards that affect the Central Platte NRD and prioritize mitigation strategies to reduce potential loss of life and property damage from those hazards.

 Hazard mitigation planning is a process in which hazards are identified and profiled; people and facilities at-risk are identified and assessed for threats and potential vulnerabilities; and strategies and mitigation measures are identified.
 Hazard mitigation planning increases the ability of communities to effectively function in the face of natural and human-caused disasters.
 The goal of the process is to reduce risk and vulnerability, in order to lessen impacts to life, the economy, and infrastructure.
 Plan participants are listed below.